kinseyda/divinimity/README.md

 - The `docker-compose.yml` file shows how to set up the production environment.
   On the live server, this is the compose file used, pulling the images from Docker Hub instead of building the project.
-A github action builds and pushes the images to ghcr.io after every push to main.
+A github action, `docker-publish.yml`, builds and pushes the images to ghcr.io after every push to main.
 The action sets the appropriate environment variables for the backend and frontend, which are then used as build arguments in the dockerfile at build time, so the `docker-compose.yml` file does not set the public URLs.
   This means that all images pulled from the registry will be built with the production environment variables baked in.
 - The `dev-docker-compose.yml` file is used for local development.
 It includes a volume for the frontend code, so changes are reflected and hot-reloaded in the browser immediately.